RonenNess/Iguina/readme.md

 - Added `MaskingCharacter` to `TextInput`.
 - Added small extra margin to scissor region to make sure text outline don't get cut off.
 - Made `TextInput` less "sticky" to be kept focused.

+## 1.0.6 [WIP]

+- Added stylesheet inheritance and changed default theme to utilize it.
+- Added `VerticalLine` entity.
+- Added global text scale factor.
+- Added global cursor scale factor.
+- Added TextScale stylesheet property.
+- Added option to set Minus / Plus buttons text in a Numeric Input.
+- Made Minus / Plus buttons in Numeric Input use the `MarginBefore` and `MarginAfter` properties for positioning.
+- Improved the way we render framed textures.
+- Added arrow icon to `DropDown` entities.
+- Added the ability to embed icons inside texts using style commands.

 # License